 Our experts provide a full range of therapy, medicines, surgery and other options to better control muscle tone and help your child with function as well as comfort.
 Seattle Children’s is the only children’s hospital in the Pacific Northwest to offer selective dorsal rhizotomy (SDR) to relieve spasticity.

 - Specialists from Neurosurgery, Orthopedics, Rehabilitation Medicine, Occupational Therapy and Physical Therapy work together in the Tone Management Program to evaluate your child’s unique needs and consider all the treatment options.

 - We design a custom plan for your child, combining treatments and carefully timing them to get the best results.

 - Close coordination among team members means your child gets comprehensive care and the process is easier on your family.

 - Seattle Children’s is the only pediatric hospital in the Pacific Northwest to offer selective dorsal rhizotomy (SDR) as well as intrathecal baclofen (ITB) pump implants (PDF) for children who need neurosurgery to relieve spasticity.

 - Our Surgical Tone Management Clinic sees children who might benefit from neurosurgery.
-The clinic brings together all team members to evaluate your child in a single day – and often to recommend a care plan that same day before you leave.
+The clinic brings together all team members to evaluate your child in just one or two days – and often to recommend a care plan at the end of the evaluation, before you leave.
 The same team plans and performs your child’s procedure and provides follow-up care.

 - Our orthopedic surgeons perform surgeries to address problems caused by high tone, like single-event multilevel surgery (SEMLS) and surgery to release shortened muscles in the hand and arm that restrict movement.

 - To help your child get the most benefit from surgery, our rehabilitation doctors, occupational therapists and physical therapists design and provide therapy tailored to your child.
 This includes intensive rehab if your child has had SDR or SEMLS.

 Learn about SDR, with videos showing how it’s done at Seattle Children’s and how inpatient rehabilitation after surgery makes such a difference for kids like Arabelle.